 No one should pay out-of-pocket for expenses that result from a reckless bus driver.
 The possibility of experiencing a catastrophic injury due to the negligence of the driver, or a poorly maintained bus, is very real.
-If you step aboard a bus, only to become seriously injured in a crash, Stewart J. Guss Personal Injury Attorneys as soon as possible.
+If you step aboard a bus, only to become seriously injured in a crash, Stewart J Guss, Injury Accident Lawyers as soon as possible.

 Common Types of Injuries